 Entanglement in fishing gear is one of the biggest killers of marine mammals worldwide.
-A 2006 study estimated that over 300,000 whales, dolphins and porpoises (all part of the same whale family, Cetacea) are killed annually after becoming caught in fishing gear.
+A 2006 study estimated that more than 300,000 whales, dolphins, and porpoises (all part of the same whale family, Cetacea) die annually after becoming caught in fishing gear.
 The authors of the study suggested the figure could be far higher, and as fisheries have continued to expand to meet a rising global population, this number has undoubtedly grown substantially.

 Entanglement is a particular problem for the large whales that migrate up the East Coast of the United States and Canada each year and spend the summer months feeding in the nutrient-rich waters off the northeast coast.
 There are many fisheries in this part of the Atlantic Ocean, which means countless ropes, nets, and lines in the water in which large whales can become entangled.

 The population of North Atlantic right whales (Eubalena glacialis) is particularly at risk.
-This endangered sub-species has an estimated population 400 animals, and consequently just one mortality from entanglement would have profound implications for the entire population.
-Over 85% of North Atlantic right whales show scars from entanglement and over 50 percent of known right whale mortalities can be attributed to either entanglement or ship strikes.
+This endangered sub-species has an estimated population of 350 animals, and consequently just one mortality from entanglement has profound implications for the entire population.
+Over 85 percent of North Atlantic right whales show scars from entanglement and more than 50 percent of known right whale mortalities can be attributed to either entanglement or ship strikes.
 These staggering statistics are of great concern to those trying to protect this species.

 The efforts of disentanglement response teams are imperative to the long-term survival of right whales and many other species.
 Disentangling a whale requires that a disentanglement team on a boat get close enough to the whale to sever the lines entangling it.
 Whales are large animals with immense power.
 In addition, they are likely to be under a high degree of stress when entangled, making their actions unpredictable and creating a potentially dangerous situation for the disentanglement team.

 Ocean Alliance is using our drones to support large whale disentanglement attempts.